4 Justification to Use Machine Learning

 • Data can come in various forms (text, images, audio, etc.) and is not restricted to tables with clearly interpretable columns.

-Unlike other approaches such as classic statistical modeling, machine learning can deal with all these problems.
+Unlike approaches such as classic statistical modeling, machine learning can deal with these problems.
 All you need is data!
 Well, we exaggerate a bit here, but you get the idea.
 Dealing with diverse data is not merely practical but also epistemic.
-If diverse data sources point to similar insights, this strongly supports the validity of these insights (Earman 1992).
+If diverse data sources point to similar insights, this strongly supports the validity of these insights [11].

 Machine learning has enabled scientists to leverage data to solve specific problems that they hadn’t been able to “solve” before using other approaches: